min0ru/ComposTor/README.md

 # ComposTor
-This project demonstrates usage of docker-compose to build set of load-balanced tor clients providing socks5 proxies with
+This project demonstrates usage of docker-compose to build set of load-balanced tor clients providing socks5 proxies with nginx.

 Each tor service provides socks5 proxy running on port 9150.